ANIMAL WELFARE PROGRAM

 RANGE OF SERVICES

-- Delivery of twice yearly vet services to each community in the East Arnhem Shire Council
+- Delivery of twice yearly vet services to each community in the East Arnhem Regional Council

 - Community consultation and education where required in relation to animal control issues